Tom & Julie Hoban

 “Tooling changes so drastically, and the speeds and feeds are always improving,” he said.
 “It's nice to come to the Tooling & Workholding Pavilion because there's a lot of small companies that I may not even know about that have solutions to my problems.”

-3D printing is another area of interest for Tom, who attended the Additive Manufacturing Conference at IMTS 2016.
+3D printing is another area of interest for Tom, who attended the Additive Manufacturing Conference held in conjunction with IMTS during show years.
 This technology will have two benefits for JTD.
 First, it has a real potential to bring in new clients and new orders the company can’t do now.
 Second, the 3D printers could be used to make custom fixturing for the unusually shaped parts they machine themselves.